muratk5n/thirdwave/en/README.md

 ---

-More comparisons from Global Firepower Index.
+More annual comparisons from Global Firepower Index.
 Russia - major increases in artillery (no shit), armored vehicles.
 There was decrease in personnel, could be reversed according to news.

 ```python